martin2844/gatsby-blog-auth/README.md

 4. Created checkPro hook.
 5. Added courses createPage
 6. Added course page, must format post display.
 But post query has correct filter
+7. Courses are now being displayed from the course folder
+8. Fixed conditional rendering of courses card
+9. Fixed graphql query for posts which are courses